 Great, so how are these to be detected?
 The basic principle is you need something that is extremely sensitive to tiny changes in distance.
 Joe Weber of Maryland was a pioneer in this respect.
 He considered both bar detectors and laser interferometers.
 Bar detectors, which he built, are based on the idea that when a wave hits, resonant modes are detected in the bar.
 He reported a number of detections, but these were not confirmed and the signal strength would have had to be many orders of magnitude larger than is considered reasonable now.
-The majority of current effort is directed towards laser interferometers, which (by multiple reflections between mirrors) can be at the required sensitivity, for sources with frequencies $\sim 20-2000$ Hz.
+The majority of current effort is directed towards laser interferometers, which (by multiple reflections between mirrors) can be in the required sensitivity.
 Real world effects make this challenging, to put it mildly.
 Earthquakes, trucks, mirror vibrations, nearby logging, ... make it pretty rough.
-On the longer term, space-based detectors (sensitive to frequencies of $10^{-4}-10^{-1}$ Hz) would evade those problems at the expense of others (micrometeorites, synchronizing the orbits of satellites five million kilometers apart to within a few millimeters, etc.!).
-Another detection approach that might be a few years away involves pulsars: if there is a background of gravitational waves due to (probably) orbits of supermassive black hole binaries, there could be subtle timing residuals in the pulses from millisecond pulsars.
-These would be most sensitive at lower frequencies, on the order of $10^{-8}-10^{-6}$ Hz.
+On the longer term, space-based detectors will evade those problems at the expense of others (micrometeorites, synchronizing the orbits of satellites five million kilometers apart to within a few millimeters, etc.!).
 It is likely to be five years or so before gravitational waves are detected directly.
 However, there is no real doubt that they exist, because timing of binary pulsars has confirmed the loss of energy and angular momentum expected from general relativity to a part in a thousand.